driedpampas/guideonline/src/content/blog/updating-a-custom-rom.md

 canonicalURL: https://guide.driedpampas.ro.eu.org/update-custom-rom
 ---

-> If your ROM has an OTA Updater use that if possible to install updates.
+> ✴️ If your ROM has an OTA Updater use that if possible to install updates.
-{: .prompt-warning }

 ## Prerequisites:
 - excluding `recovery image` and `vbmeta` the prerequisites remain the same as [`Prerequisites`](https://github.com/driedpampas/realme-8-megaguide?tab=readme-ov-file#prerequisites-1)